itish-vs/BatteryMonitor/README.md

 ## 🚫 Requirements
 ✔️ No installation needed if using self-contained build (recommended).
-⚠️ If using the framework-dependent version, ensure the .NET Desktop Runtime 8.0 is installed.
+\n⚠️ If using the framework-dependent version, ensure the .NET Desktop Runtime 8.0 is installed.
 Download from <a href="https://dotnet.microsoft.com/en-us/download/dotnet/8.0">Microsoft</a>

 ---

 ## 🙌 Credits
 Developed and maintained by Itish Nigam.
-If you find this useful, give the repository a ⭐️ and share it!
+\nIf you find this useful, give the repository a ⭐️ and share it!

 ---